JacksonKolb/Flip-Take-Home/README.md

 ## Possible Improvements

+**NOTE**: Totally missed the section on 'go back' functionality, but I'm happy to discuss how this would be really easy to implement given the state management pattern.
+Basically, it boils down to adding a list/stack to the context,  pushing via `set_state()`, and pop via a new method `go_back()`

 1. **Robust User Input Handling**:
    - **Current Issue**: Right now, we kind of expect that users will always enter the right stuff after just one prompt.
 There is some error handling here and there, but it's inconsistent.
    - **Fix**: We could beef up the error handling, and maybe put this logic into the `IO` class to avoid repeating ourselves.